 Today we are comparing the vapor quality, portability, discreteness, material quality, ease of use and other aspects of two user favourites – the convection based Crafty (Storz and Bickel) and the newer, conduction-based Pax 3 (Pax Labs).

-Let’s get straight to what every user of a portable vaporizer wants to know first – vapor quality.
+Let’s get straight to what every user of a portable vaporizer wants to know first – vapour quality.
 In this corner, the Pax 3.
 This small vaporizer provides a smooth and flavourful draw.
-At higher temperatures, you can draw down a really decent vapor.
+At higher temperatures, you can draw down a really decent vapour.
 However, this unit relies on conduction to heat so the flavour fades relatively quickly into a vaporizing session.
-Also, even though the vapor is decent at the higher temperatures, it is also harsher.
+Also, even though the vapour is decent at the higher temperatures, it is also harsher.
 The airflow on this unit is a bit restricted so you will need to practice your technique to get that perfect draw.

 In the other corner we have the Volcano’s little cousin, the Crafty.
 Users will find that the airflow on this unit is almost completely unrestricted so drawing is easy.
 With its convection heating you will enjoy the flavour of your material longer into your session and will achieve more flavour even at the highest temperature.
 Heating the material with the hot airflow from the convection heating system prevents scorching that can destroy flavour.

 In terms of portability the Pax 3 is one of the smallest vaporizers on the market.
 It easily fits into a pocket or purse without being noticeable.
 The magnetic cap on the unit makes it easy to pack up quickly when you have to get moving.
 The Pax 3 does need to be charged on a charging dock though, which makes it just slightly less portable than USB charged units.
 You will get long use from the battery though – approximately 1 to 1 ½ hours, depending on how you use it.
 Bonus.